yumikosito/yumikosito/README.md

 ## Welcome to my Github!

-#### I am a motivated professional eager to delve deeper into the programming world every day.
-I am deeply committed to delivering outstanding results in the tasks assigned to me.
-I also constantly challenge myself to learn new professional and personal tools.
+#### I am a motivated professional, eager to deepen my knowledge in the field of programming every day.
+I am strongly committed to delivering outstanding results in any task assigned to me.
+Additionally, I constantly seek to challenge myself in order to learn new professional and personal tools.

 ## Technologies:
 - Frontend: HTML, CSS, JavaScript, Bootstrap, React